 Heavy rains, melting spring snow, hurricanes and other weather events can quickly lead to flooding.
 In fact, according to Ready.gov, floods are the most common natural disaster in the U.S.

 Before a flood occurs, it’s a good idea to assess your chances of being impacted by it.
-You can find out your property's relative risk of flood through the National Flood Insurance Program’s (NFIP’s) flood risk assessment tool.
+You can find more information to help gauge your relative risk of flood damage on the National Flood Insurance Program’s (NFIP’s) website.

 Be prepared for flooding

-Before a flood arrives, have an evacuation route planned, and know how long it will take to evacuate your home.
-Take into account others who may be evacuating at the same time.
+Prepare for the possibility of flooding by planning an evacuation route.
+Know how long it takes to evacuate your home and consider others who may be evacuating at the same time.

-Contact the emergency management coordinator (EMC) at your local municipality to see if your home is susceptible to a storm surge.
-The EMC can also supply you with information about which routes are safe to take during an evacuation and the number of hours it may take for you to evacuate when you factor in traffic.
+If you live near the coast, contact the emergency management coordinator (EMC) in your local municipality to see if your home is susceptible to a storm surge.
+The EMC can also supply information about the safest routes to take during an evacuation and how long it may take at a time when roadways may be jammed.

-The EMC can also provide you with information on the location of the nearest shelter.
+The EMC can also provide information on the location of the nearest shelter.

-On the other hand, car insurance companies cover flood damage to your car – assuming you have comprehensive coverage.
+On the other hand, car insurance companies may cover flood damage to your car, assuming you have comprehensive coverage.

 Moving furniture and other valuables to an upper floor can help protect them from water damage.
-Also, if you have time, bring in outdoor furniture.
-It’s also important that you unplug electrical appliances and turn off utilities (gas and electric) at the main switches or valves if instructed to do so.
+If you have time, bring outdoor furniture inside.
+It’s also important to unplug electrical appliances and turn off utilities (gas and electric) at the main switches or valves, if instructed to do so.
 Do not touch electrical equipment if you are wet or standing in water.

 If you live near a river or creek, be alert during heavy rains.
 It is not uncommon for a flash flood to sweep down a river and catch nearby residents by surprise.

-When a flood watch or warning is issued, the NFIP says you should:
+When a flood watch or warning is issued, the American Red Cross says you should: